Daniel Blaess, Ph.D. and

 I also conduct psychological testing and assessments, including psychological evaluations needed for the courts or armed services.

-I am current an adjunct faculty member at the Center for Creative Leadership, where I work extensively with executives and leaders from leading corporations (see CCL.org).
-I am also on the faculty at Alliant International University, where I have taught graduate students in clinical psychology, and at the UCSD Department of Psychiatry and the U.S. Navy Psychiatry Residency Program, where I supervise the clinical work of psychiatric residents.
+I am currently an adjunct faculty member at the Center for Creative Leadership, where I work extensively with executives and leaders from leading corporations (see CCL.org).
+I have been on the faculty at Alliant International University, where I have taught graduate students in clinical psychology, and am currently a clinical faculty member at the UCSD Department of Psychiatry and the U.S. Navy Psychiatry Residency Program, where I supervise the clinical work of psychiatric residents.

-Julie Manoogian has over 12 years of experience in the mental health field.
+Dr. Julie Manoogian has over 16 years of experience in the mental health field.
 She has worked in multiple settings, including college counseling centers, an inpatient residential treatment facility, and private practice.
-She is currently completing her doctorate at the California School of Professional Psychology.
+She is completed her doctorate at the California School of Professional Psychology in 2018.

 Daniel Blaess, Ph.D.